-Loma Bridge, originally constructed in 1914, will soon undergo a seismic retrofit and rehabilitation.
+Loma Bridge, originally constructed in 1914, is undergoing a seismic retrofit and rehabilitation.
 The bridge will be closed for 18 months, with construction beginning in summer 2015 and the anticipated completion in winter 2016.
 The scope of the project involves replacement of bridge deck; rehabilitation of the arches and spandrel columns; and strengthening